Adapting Quality Assurance Strategies for Agile Environments

 2. Shift‑Left Testing

 In agile environments, testing activities should shift left, meaning testing begins early in the development cycle.
 QA teams collaborate with developers to create test scenarios, conduct unit testing, and perform code reviews, promoting a proactive approach to identifying and addressing defects before they propagate further down the development pipeline.
-This collaborative effort enhances product quality and accelerates defect resolution.
+Tools like JUnit and Postman help facilitate early‑stage validation.

 3. Implement Continuous Testing

 Continuous testing aligns QA activities with the pace of agile development.
 By integrating testing into the CI/CD pipeline, QA teams can validate each code change, provide immediate feedback to developers, and ensure that new features do not compromise existing functionality.
-Continuous testing fosters a culture of quality throughout the development process and minimizes the accumulation of unresolved defects.
+Popular CI/CD platforms such as Jenkins or GitHub Actions make it straightforward to embed automated tests and enforce quality gates.

 4. Agile Test Planning and Estimation